sobolevn/git-secret/man/man7/git-secret.7.md

 One way of doing it is the following:

 1. [create a gpg key](#using-gpg) for your CI/CD environment.
-You can chose any name and email address you want: for instance `MyApp CodeShip <myapp@codeship.com>` if your app is called MyApp and your CI/CD provider is CodeShip.
+You can chose any name and email address you want: for instance `MyApp Example <myapp@example.com>` if your app is called MyApp and your CI/CD provider is Example.
 It is easier not to define a passphrase for that key.
 However, if defining a passphrase is unavoidable, use a unique passphrase for the private key.
-2. run `gpg --armor --export-secret-key myapp@codeship.com` to get your private key value
+2. run `gpg --armor --export-secret-key myapp@example.com` to get your private key value
 3. Create an env var on your CI/CD server `GPG_PRIVATE_KEY` and assign it the private key value.
 If a passphrase has been setup for the private key, create another env var on the CI/CD server `GPG_PASSPHRASE` and assign it the passphrase of the private key.
 4. Then write your Continuous Deployment build script.
 For instance: